paulwarren/nzde/dict/S/README.md

 >  Williams appeared jovial as if he had had a spot or two, but I wouldn't say he was drunk. <i>(Apr 25, 1934,NZ Truth,10</i>)

 >  One does not object to the Minister and his party having lunch or a "spot" but there was plenty of room in the hotel yard.. to park the cars. <i>(Jul 20, 1937,Morrinsville Star,4</i>)

-## Spot

- <i>n.</i>

->  Now that Spot has karked it and gone to that big Telecom kennel in the sky, a spot has opened up for Rover. <i>(Dec 5, 2000,Evening Post,12</i>)

->  Realistically, we could be run by a coalition of parties led by Tim Shadbolt, Chloe of Wainuiomata and Spot, the Telecom dog, and our dollar would be pretty much where it is now, and our Olympic tally no worse. <i>(Sep 30, 2000,Listener (New Zealand Listener),14</i>)

->  Romona yells on the phone because she regards the Telecom network as the giant party line of capitalism and she hates the Spot advertisement where the dog does most of their work and gets the least pay. <i>(Nov 21, 1992,Listener (New Zealand Listener),39</i>)